zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[cxasm / notepad--](https://github.com/cxasm/notepad--) - 一个支持windows/linux/mac的文本编辑器，目标是做中国人自己的编辑器，来自中国。
 ## Java

+* 【2025-08-03】[OWASP-Benchmark / BenchmarkJava](https://github.com/OWASP-Benchmark/BenchmarkJava) - OWASP Benchmark is a test suite designed to verify the speed and accuracy of software vulnerability detection tools.
+A fully runnable web app written in Java, it supports analysis by Static (SAST), Dynamic (DAST), and Runtime (IAST) tools that support Java.
+The idea is that since it is fully runnable and all the vulnerabilities are actually expl…
 * 【2025-08-01】[gravitee-io / gravitee-api-management](https://github.com/gravitee-io/gravitee-api-management) - Gravitee.io - OpenSource API Management
 * 【2025-08-01】[opensearch-project / data-prepper](https://github.com/opensearch-project/data-prepper) - OpenSearch Data Prepper is a component of the OpenSearch project that accepts, filters, transforms, enriches, and routes data at scale.
 * 【2025-07-29】[NemProject / nem](https://github.com/NemProject/nem) - number go up 💹